Peridan9/Peridan9/README.md

 # **Hi, I'm Daniel Peri!** 👋

 Welcome to my GitHub profile!
-I'm a **recent graduate in Information Systems Engineering** from **Ben-Gurion University of the Negev**, passionate about **building impactful software** and continuously improving my skills.
+I'm an **Information Systems Engineering** from **Ben-Gurion University of the Negev**, passionate about **building impactful software** and continuously improving my skills.

 ---